There are over 50 different ways in which you can market your consulting business.

 - Give a talk on the core problems that your ideal clients are facing and that you have a solution for.

 - At the end of the talk provide a Call To Action (CTA) that offers something for free.
 That something should lead to interest in your core service.
 You may offer a free on-site review, or a free call.
 Whatever it is it needs to be of high value.
 Depending on the cost to you of delivering it, you may need to limit it to, say, the first 20 that apply, or you put names in a hat and do a prize draw or something similar.
+Provide a unique url on your slides, and also invite people back to your stand.

 - Have a down-sell free offer.
 For those people that perhaps aren’t ready to avail of your core service, they might instead be interested in a free guide for instance.
 Offer them the chance to get something that is exclusively available from your stand.
 When they’re there you can exchange business cards and capture their contact details.